remotemcu/remcu_examples/STM32F030-51/README.md

 Rotate the shaft and you will get the voltage versus time chart.
 ![adc_line](img/adc_console.gif)

 > Note that we didn’t develop the MCU firmware.
-Our Linux program directly works with ADC, DAC, DMA and RAM modules using a remote procedure execution of the Standard Peripheral Library.
+Our Linux program directly works with ADC and GPIO modules using a remote procedure execution of the Standard Peripheral Library.
 In more detail in [video](https://youtu.be/JdBabbC5Prk)

 The REMCU library can be ported to any version of the Raspberry Pi board and also on far less powerful and much more powerful embedded platforms